Ask an Expert

 CDNs have a unique challenge in not only delivering the content but doing it in a way that doesn’t constrict bandwidth.
 To do this, most CDNs leverage a principle of Adaptive Bitrate (ABR) streaming, which delivers multiple resolutions and adjusts playback based on the current network conditions of the consumer’s device.
 If you want to watch a 4K video but there’s network congestion, the player might temporarily request a lower-resolution stream, so that you don’t have to wait for pauses while the content loads, or “buffers”.

 To further combat latency for playback and buffering, CDNs are investing in more edge computing, to get the content onto servers that are physically closer to the consumer.
 These require content to be duplicated around the world, with virtual RAID and backup storage to ensure redundancy.
 Most of these edge computing nodes will also follow the same caching strategies for ABR delivery but may also keep the applications themselves operating in-memory for rapid file access and faster time-to-first-frame.
-This requires maximizing both the RAM and configuring NVMe caches across the data center.
+This requires both maximising the RAM and configuring NVMe caches across the data center.

 Streaming media and entertainment services have exploded in popularity, so it's no surprise that the industry is embracing the newest technologies to meet the demand of consumers.
-From high-capacity NVMe SSDs to large RAM allocations, M&E is driving much of the development for low latency technologies that can capture, create, and deliver the highest quality videos and apps around the world.
+From high-capacity NVMe SSDs to large RAM allocations, M&E is driving much of the development for low-latency technologies that can capture, create and deliver the highest-quality videos and apps around the world.

 #KingstonIsWithYou